February 23

 At the Feet of the Beloved Disciple

-It must have been a great privilege to be taught by the Apostles and to hear their personal encounter with Jesus from their own testimonies.
+It must have been a great privilege to be taught by the Apostles and to hear their personal encounters with Jesus from their own testimonies.
 What an honor to be with those men who had seen the Lord with their own eyes and who had heard His teachings!
 That was what our beloved Polycarp experienced as a humble disciple of St. John the Evangelist.

 Responding to Controversies

 Polycarp was a close friend of another great leader, Ignatius, the bishop of Antioch.
-On his way to his cruel yet glorious martyrdom in Rome, Ignatius visited Polycarp at Smyrna, and later wrote him a personal letter at Troas.
-Polycarp’s leadership was recognized by the churches in Asia Minor by choosing him as a representative to discuss with Pope Anicetus regarding the date of what was considered to be a major controversy in the early Church, that is, the celebration of Easter in Rome.
+On his way to his cruel yet glorious martyrdom in Rome, Ignatius visited Polycarp at Smyrna and later wrote him a personal letter at Troas.
+Polycarp’s leadership was recognized by the churches in Asia Minor by choosing him as a representative to discuss with Pope Anicetus the date of what was considered to be a major controversy in the early Church, that is, the celebration of Easter in Rome.

 Even unto Death

 Polycarp was not spared from dying a martyr’s death.
 One day, during a bloody “show” when Christians were attacked by wild animals in the arena, the crowd became so mad that they demanded more of this “show”.
-They were bored by seeing the “ordinary” Christians being killed.
+They were bored by seeing “ordinary” Christians being killed.
 And so, to satisfy their insatiable appetite for violence, they demanded that the old Polycarp be captured and killed.

 The horrible demand reached the holy bishop.
 The Christians persuaded Polycarp to flee and leave the city.
 He spent his time in deep prayer for the people he loved and for the Church.
-While he was praying, he saw a vision of his pillow that turned into fire.
+While he was praying, he saw a vision of his pillow turning into fire.
 He announced this to his friends, saying that his dream meant he would be burned alive.

 Five Interesting Facts About St. Polycarp